Spare (memoir): Background and writing

 In July 2021, it was announced that Harry was set to publish a memoir via Penguin Random House, with proceeds from its sales going to charity and Harry reportedly earning an advance of at least $20 million.
-It is ghostwritten by novelist J. R. Moehringer.
+It is ghostwritten by journalist J. R. Moehringer.
 In the following month, he confirmed that $1.5 million of the proceeds from the memoir would go to the charity Sentebale, while £300,000 would be given to WellChild.

-Harry stated "I'm writing this not as the prince I was born but as the man I have become.
+In the summer of 2021, Harry stated: "I'm writing this not as the prince I was born but as the man I have become.
 I've worn many hats over the years, both literally and figuratively, and my hope is that in telling my story – the highs and lows, the mistakes, the lessons learned – I can help show that no matter where we come from, we have more in common than we think."
-Harry said the book was "accurate and wholly truthful."
+Harry said the book was "accurate and wholly truthful".
 The publisher stated that the book takes readers "immediately back to one of the most searing images of the 20th century: two young boys, two princes, walking behind their mother's coffin as the world watched in sorrow – and horror."
 The publisher maintained the book is "full of insight, revelation, self-examination, and hard-won wisdom."

 The Times reported in January 2023 that Harry had second thoughts about publishing the book after visiting his grandmother Queen Elizabeth II during her Platinum Jubilee celebrations in the summer of 2022, but eventually went ahead with it.
 In an interview with Bryony Gordon, he stated that the first draft was 800 pages, meaning that he had enough material for two books, but it was reduced to about 400 pages because there were things between him and his father and brother "that I just don't want the world to know.
 Because I don't think they would ever forgive me."
 He claimed that the book's aim was "not trying to collapse the monarchy" but rather save it, and added that he felt he had an obligation to reform the institution for the sake of future spares, namely his brother's younger children, despite being told explicitly by William that his children are not Harry's responsibility.

 Synopsis

-Harry's resentment of being the "spare" is the major theme throughout his book.
-There are chapters on his early life, his education, his time as a working royal and in the British Army, his relationship with his parents and brother and with his wife Meghan during their courtship, marriage, and parenthood.
+The book is Harry's account of his life to date.
+The title is a reference to the aristocratic adage that an "heir and a spare" were needed to ensure that the inheritance remained in the family if anything happened to the heir.
+The book is an autobiography, but he begins near the end, describing a meeting with his father and brother to discuss his plan to step back from his royal role.
+He then focuses on his education, his time in the British Army, and his relationship with his family and with his wife, Meghan.

 Childhood and Diana's death

+Harry describes his understanding of the role of "Spare" and his acceptance of it: